strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 - Publish usage to an internal compacted topic keyed by broker ID.
 - Collect and publish usage on start up and periodically after that.
 - Connect as an internal service using TLS and client certificates to connect to the Replication listener.
-- Publish metrics showing its connection status and a counter of the number of publication errors - to allow the detection of connectivity issues.
 - Publish Volume Information with the following [schema](#Message-schema)

 #### The quota plugin consumer should: